-- The sampler used in a texture lookup function is one of the shadow sampler types, the texture object's internal format is DEPTH_COMPONENT or DEPTH_STENCIL, and the TEXTURE COMPARE MODE is NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, and the texture object's internal format is not DEPTH_COMPONENT or DEPTH_STENCIL.
+- The sampler used in a texture lookup function is not one of the shadow sampler types, the texture object's internal format is DEPTH\COMPONENT or DEPTH\STENCIL, and the TEXTURE\COMPARE\MODE is not NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, the texture object's internal format is DEPTH\COMPONENT or DEPTH\STENCIL, and the TEXTURE\COMPARE\MODE is NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, and the texture object's internal format is not DEPTH\COMPONENT or